pygame-guide-for-sneks/pygame-guide-for-sneks.github.io/documentation/contributing.md

 gem "webrick" # only use this if you're using a version of Ruby >= 3.0.0
 ```

-Now you should run `bundle` to install the appropriate gems then `bundle exec jekyll serve` to host the files locally on `localhost:4000`.
+Now you should run `bundle install` to install the appropriate gems then `bundle exec jekyll serve` to host the files locally on `localhost:4000`.
 Adding the `--livereload` flag at the end of the command will allow the server to automatically update whenever you have made a change to your copy of the files.

 Now is the time to make whatever changes you want to make.
 Make the changes (hopefully you've said what you're doing), add the files, commit them to your personal fork and push them to the fork.
 Now you can make a Pull Request (PR) to merge into this repository.